 When you run a virtual machine in VirtualBox, there is always a frame around the virtual machine’s desktop with a menu bar at the top and a status bar at the bottom.

 The menu bar and status bar prevent you from running at the maximum resolution (unless you use seamless mode).
-If you are using a computer with a small screen, such as a netbook, your screen real estate is very limited and you need to claim every inch of space you can.
+If you are using a computer with a small screen, such as a laptop, your screen real estate is very limited and you need to claim every inch of space you can.

 There is a hack that allows you to switch off the menu bar and status bar and get your virtual machine to run in the maximum resolution.